crismantovani/crismantovani/README.md

 ## ⚛️ 🌈 ⚒ 👩‍💻 🧩 🚀
 </div>

-👩‍💻 I’m a front-end developer @Avanade and I love everything about IT.
+👩‍💻 I’m a front-end developer and I love everything about IT.

 🔭 I’m currently working on React Native and TypeScript.